peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 Radiance has units $\mathrm{Wm^{-2}sr^{-1}}$.
 As *monochromatic radiance*
-will be discussed freqently in this text, we will call it simply ‘radiance’ and denote $I$ and state explicitly if *radiance* is considered by calling it *narrow-band* or *broadband radiance*.
+will be discussed frequently in this text, we will call it simply ‘radiance’ and denote $I$ and state explicitly if *radiance* is considered by calling it *narrow-band* or *broadband radiance*.
 We will also assume implicit dependence on $\mathbf{r}$ in order to make equations more readable.